bluecurrent/HomeAssistantAPI/docs/source/file-overview/api-package-overview.md

 ### websockets.py

-Defines the Websocket Class that handles the connection to the Websocket
+Defines the Websocket Class that handles the connection to the Websocket.

 ### utils.py